lbryio/lbry.com/content/news/167-lbry-development-community-update-Apr-2018.md

 ![DMCA](https://spee.ch/3/dmca-censored.jpeg)

 ### LBRY for Android Update
 We're getting closer to a feature-complete mobile app with search functionality recently added to the current alpha and wallet features in the pipeline.
-Once full wallet functionality will be released with the next alpha, we will be transitioning to the Open Beta phase via Google Play Store.
+Once full wallet functionality is released with the next alpha, we will be transitioning to the Open Beta phase via Google Play Store.
 Open beta will allow us to release the Android app to a wider audience and get better feedback from testers.
 Rewards will be added in open beta and we may actually add some mobile-only rewards!

 Want to participate in LBRY for Android alpha testing?
 [Sign up here](https://lbry.io/android-alpha) and you’ll be added to the waitlist!
 Not interested in alpha yet but want to know when we are ready for the next phase, join our regular [Android mailing list](https://lbry.io/android) instead.
 You can see the current status of testing and issues on our [Android GitHub repository](https://github.com/lbryio/lbry-android/issues).

 ![wallet-preview](https://spee.ch/9/wallet-android-preview.jpeg)

  ### spee.ch Update
-The majority of our effort on the spee.ch codebase has been to convert the [spee.ch repository](https://github.com/lbryio/spee.ch) to hold the main server code, and create [www.spee.ch repository](https://github.com/lbryio/www.spee.ch) which will be the main entry point for spee.ch implementations that can be cloned to [create your own version of spee.ch](https://lbry.io/speech-admin).
+The majority of our effort on the spee.ch codebase has been to convert the [spee.ch repository](https://github.com/lbryio/spee.ch) to hold the main server code, and create the [www.spee.ch repository](https://github.com/lbryio/www.spee.ch) which will be the main entry point for spee.ch implementations that can be cloned to [create your own version of spee.ch](https://lbry.io/speech-admin).
 We are planning to hold a kick off event which will explain and walk through how you can setup and build your own clone.
 Are you interested in this feature?
 Learn more by checking out the [spee.ch community section](#speech-host).

 ### App Redesign {#redesign-updates}
 Since our last update, we’ve squashed a number of critical bugs and the LBRY app redesign has moved into a release candidate phase where we’ve invited testers from our Discord community to perform more rigorous testing and gather additional feedback.
 Want to help out?
 Join us on [Discord](https://chat.lbry.io) and ask about becoming an early tester.
 In addition to previewing the redesign before its officially released, you can earn LBRY Credits by finding bugs or providing suggestions.